nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

 By the end of the lab you will be able to:

 - Create a Self-signed TLS certificate and key
-- Configure NGINX webserver to use a TLS cert and key
+- Configure NGINX to use a TLS cert and key
 - Configure TLS settings
 - Add some TLS Best Practice configurations
 - Test and validate TLS traffic components and settings